-1. Your age grou up?
+1. Your age group?

-12 -18 y ears 45 - 54 years
+12 -18 years 45 - 54 years

-19 - 24 y /ears 55 - 64 years
+19 - 24 years 55 - 64 years

-25 - 34 y /ears 65 - 74 years
+25 - 34 years 65 - 74 years

-35 - 44 \ /ears 75 +
+35 - 44 years 75 +

 2. Your gender?

 Male Female

-3. In which area to do you spend the most tim ne?
-P lease tick one only.
+3. In which area to do you spend the r nost time?
+I Please tick one only.

-Tweed I Heads Banora Point
+Tweed Heads Banora Point

-Tweed H Heads South Murwillumbah
+Tweed Heads South Murwillumbah

-Kingsclif f •
+Kingscliff

-4. ave a disability or care for sor neon
+4. a.
+Do you have a disability or care e for someor 7

 Yes No

 b.
-If yes, ple has: ase specify what type of disa bility you have or the person you care for
+If yes, please specify what type has: of disability you have or the person you care for

-bility issues) e (e.g. intellectual impairment Sensory (e.g. visual or auditory impairment) Other (please specify below)
+Physical (e.g. mobility issues) Cognitive (e.g. intellectual impa or brain injury) irment Sensory (e.g. visual or auditory impairment) Other (please specify below)

-5. For what reas ons do you typically use ped estria n routes?
+5. For what reasons do you typically u use pedestri an routes?
 Please tick all that apply.

-Recreat (fitness ion or leisure) Accessing local shops, facilities and amenities
+Recreation (fitness or leisure) Accessing local shops, facilities and amenities

-Commur (to/from ting public transport) Commuting (to/from work or school)
+Commuting (to/from public transport) Commuting (to/from work or school)

-Other (p lease specify)
+Other (please specify)